-Easy Money
+Easy money

 Borrowing from your retirement plan is quick and easy.
-You can apply for a retirement plan loan for any reason, and you probably won't need a credit check.
+You can apply for a retirement plan loan for any reason.
 While your plan probably will have limits on the amount you can borrow, any fees charged in connection with the loan are likely to be modest.

-Simple Repayment
+Simple repayment

-Another advantage of borrowing from your retirement plan is that you won't have to pay interest to an outside lender.
+You won't have to pay interest to an outside lender.
 You'll pay the loan interest and principal amount back to your plan account.
 Repayment is simple since the money is taken directly out of your paycheck through automatic payroll deduction.
 Plus, your plan's interest rate may be relatively low compared to other lenders' rates.